D-Marc1/Simple-MySQLi/README.md

 - **string $username** - database username
 - **string $password** - database password
 - **string $dbName** - database name
-- **bool $typeRequired = true** (optional) - true/false if variable type is required to be specified.
-If false, it will treat everything as a string
 - **string $charset = 'utf8'** (optional) - default character encoding
 - **string defaultFetchType = 'assoc'** (optional) - default fetch type.
 Can be:
   - **'assoc'** - associative array